Australian Crypto Tax 2025-2026: The CoinJar Crypto Exchange Overview

 Personal Use Asset Exemption

 Small cryptocurrency purchases (under $10,000) used quickly for personal items may qualify as "personal use assets," potentially exempting gains from CGT.
 This complex area requires careful consideration.
-Consult the for specific circumstances.
+Consult the ATO's guidance for specific circumstances.

 Tax Return Lodgment